cva68/STM32-Step-Counter/README.md

 ![Magnitude Data](./Documentation%20Images/mag_sensor.png)

+The above data shows a person stomping their foot 11 times, with the unit held against their waist.
+One false positive ocurred when the unit was mistakenly shook.
+Several walks of 100 steps were trialled, and the unit consistently read within 2% of the real step value.

 In addition to hysteresis, we introduced a level-surface rejection mechanism by monitoring the Z-axis acceleration.
 If the Z-axis reading remains within a narrow range around 1G, then step detection is suppressed.
 This helps avoid false positives when the device is idle but still subject to minor vibrations or tilt.

 ### Known Issues